-Today we’ll be doodling some succulents and cute plants, which are pretty easy and come out looking great on your Bullet Journal pages.
+Today we’ll learn how to doodle some succulents and cute plants, which are pretty easy and come out looking great on your Bullet Journal pages.

 And don’t worry if you have never doodled before – all there are beginner-friendly.

-Moreover. they are a perfect theme for your Bullet Journal any month of a year.
+Moreover. they are a perfect theme for your Bullet Journal any month of the year.

 So while I’m struggling to keep my one succulent alive, I know that on paper, I can decorate my pages with tons of these cuties, thanks to some of these tutorials.

-This post is full of step-by-step doodling tutorials for cute plant drawings, as well as some inspirations on how you can use them in your Bullet Journal.
+This post is full of step-by-step doodling tutorials for cute plant drawings and some inspirations on how to use them in your Bullet Journal.
 Let’s dive in!

 This post may contain affiliate links.
 They will be of no extra expense for you, but I will receive a small credit.
 Please see my Disclosure for more details.
 Thank you for supporting Masha Plans!